- Cyber liability insurance

 Third-party cyber liability insurance

-Third-party cyber insurance can protect businesses responsible for safeguarding client data.
+Third-party cyber liability insurance can protect businesses responsible for safeguarding client data.
 If a client suffers a breach and files a lawsuit, this policy can help pay for:

 - Attorney’s fees